 Eveline Harvey stays at a largely quiet spot alongside a picturesque Queensland river.

-Getting there: From Sunshine Coast Airport a taxi costs about A$75 ($82), or around A$25 if you use a shuttle service.
+From Sunshine Coast Airport a taxi costs about A$75 ($82), or around A$25 if you use a shuttle service.
 If you're flying to Brisbane, your best bet is probably to hire a car and self-drive.

 Check-in experience?
 We were greeted by the friendly staff at reception who happily answered questions.